 Important point: These groups are all about building relationships.
 People like to do business with people they know, like and trust.
 The more you can proactively build relationships, help others, make friends, and deliver value the more likely it is that you may get some business as a result of those relationships.

 11. Host a Live Event and Teach Something

-12. Record a Video and Send It To An Existing Client
+12. Record a Video and Send It To An Existing or Prospective Client

 This is similar to teaching a live class but completely virtual.
-You can create a Live webinar people sign up for and attend with a service like Zoom.us.
-Come up with a topic your potential customers may like, put together a presentation, set a date, promote it on Facebook using Facebook ads, spread the word on your LinkedIn profile, and promote it in any way that you can to get people to sign up.
-Webinars can be a great way to grow your email list (more on that below) and attract potential customers your way.
+You can create a live webinar people sign up for and attend with a service like Zoom.us.
+Come up with a topic your potential customers may like, put together a presentation, set a date, promote it on Facebook using Facebook Ads, spread the word on your LinkedIn profile, and promote it in any way that you can to get people to sign up.
+Webinars can be a great way to grow your email list and establish yourself, and your business, as the experts in your field.

 7 Ways To Grow An Email Newsletter: